BiaPyX/BiaPy-doc/source/tutorials/detection/brain_cell_detection.rst

 3D cell detection in whole-brain
 --------------------------------

 This tutorial offers a step-by-step guide on detecting cells in large 3D brain images using Zarr.
 The same method can be used for H5 format images.
-We will use BiaPy for cell extraction, and `Brainglobe <https://brainglobe.info/index.html>`__ for visualization, assigning cells to brain regions, and performing statistical analysis.
+You will use BiaPy for cell extraction, and `Brainglobe <https://brainglobe.info/index.html>`__ for visualization, assigning cells to brain regions, and performing statistical analysis.
 This tutorial not only links **Brainglobe** and **BiaPy** but also demonstrates how to use large Zarr images without the memory bottleneck that loading all the data into memory might cause.

 .. figure:: ../../img/detection/3d_cell_detection_biapy_brainglobe.png
    :align: center
-   :width: 680px
+   :width: 600px

 \

-To complete this tutorial, given the large size of the images, it will outline the steps to run BiaPy in a multi-GPU setting via the command line to maximize performance (using PyTorch’s distributed data-parallel, called *DDP*).
+To complete this tutorial, given the large size of the images, it will outline the steps to run BiaPy in a multi-GPU setting via the command line to maximize performance (using `PyTorch’s distributed data-parallel, called *DDP* <https://pytorch.org/tutorials/beginner/ddp_series_theory.html>`__).
 Additionally, BiaPy includes a special implementation to accelerate the inference process on large Zarr data volumes by using multiple GPUs simultaneously on the same large image.

-We will use the data released in *Tyson, Rousseau & Niedworok et al. (2021)* (:cite:p:`tyson2021deep`).
-First, download the `data <https://gin.g-node.org/cellfinder/manuscript_data/Zarr_dataset>`__ and unzip it.
-This dataset is a Zarr version of `the original manuscript dataset <https://gin.g-node.org/cellfinder/manuscript_data/raw_data>`__.
+This tutorial will be using the data released in *Tyson, Rousseau & Niedworok et al. (2021)* (:cite:p:`tyson2021deep`).
+First, download the `data <https://gin.g-node.org/cellfinder/manuscript_data/src/master/Zarr_dataset>`__ and unzip it.
+This dataset is a Zarr version of `the original manuscript dataset <https://gin.g-node.org/cellfinder/manuscript_data/src/master/raw_data>`__.
 The dataset contains the following:

-* ``zarr_brain_train.tar.gz``: training data consisting of one brain sample, in the ``x`` folder, with dimensions ``2550 x 4949 x 3873 x 2`` (the first and second channels correspond to *ch2* and *ch4* of the original data).
+* ``zarr_brain_train.tar.gz``: training data consisting of one brain sample, in the ``x`` folder, with dimensions ``2550 x 4949 x 3873 x 2`` following ``(z, y, x, channels)`` order (the first and second channels correspond to `ch2 <https://gin.g-node.org/cellfinder/manuscript_data/src/master/raw_data/brain1/ch2.tar.gz>`__ and `ch4 <https://gin.g-node.org/cellfinder/manuscript_data/src/master/raw_data/brain1/ch4.tar.gz>`__ of the original data respectively).
 In the ``y`` folder, you will find the corresponding ground truth in comma-separated values (CSV) format.
 The ground truth is a list of central coordinates of the cells to be identified.

 * ``zarr_brain_test.tar.gz``: test data consisting of one brain sample with same dimensions and structure as the training data.